Yusuf-Bulut-1907/CSR-Benchmark/README.md

 ## Link Analysis
 Once the TF-IDF matrices have been created, the link analysis stage constructs a network connecting companies and the key textual concepts extracted from their reports.
 This network is then analyzed to identify the most central companies and concepts, and to produce a structured summary of network importance.

-The process is composed of four sequential steps:
+The process is composed of five sequential steps:
 1. **Graph Construction**
    The script [`graph_bipartite.py`](./link_analysis/graph_bipartite.py) reads the TF-IDF matrix from `data/TFIDF_unigram_bigram_trigram.csv` and constructs a bipartite network.
 Each company is connected to the concepts that appear prominently in its textual content.
 The network edges are weighted according to the TF-IDF values, and the nodes are labeled as either company or concept (further distinguishing unigrams, bigrams, and trigrams).
 Running this script generates the files `gephi_graph/nodes.csv` and `gephi_graph/edges.csv`, which can also be imported into Gephi for visualization.
 ```bash